COALAIP/coalaip-http-api/README.md

 # OMI MVI 1.0

-> An implementation of the OMI MVI 1.0 specification implemented with
+> An implementation of the OMI MVI 1.0 specification implemented using
 > BigchainDB and COALA IP.

 ### Wat?